Mbell42/UCSD-CodingBootCamp-generator-pw-random/README.md

 2020.01.18.1906 - For logic.js, I commented out everything, as I was having trouble getting a button to respond to a click, so i migrated the code to the index.html file to cut down  potential issues.
 Had trouble getting jquery to work.

 2020.01.18.1956 - For index.html, using javaScript I attempted to add an event listener to the 'Generate a Password' button.
 I then attempted to create a random alphanumeric generator that will create a random 9 character long password.

+2020.01.18.2342 - For index.html, style.css, and logic.js; I reattached the link to external logic sheet and migrated latest javascript code bac over to logic.js.
+Updated local variable newPW to be global variable and applied minor fixes to code structure.
+Added check to beginning of logic.js to ensure that it is inked properly a console log.
+Added styles to mainPanel and textarea sections of page in style.css.